FOR IMMEDIATE RELEASE

 August 29, 2019

 From August 26 to 28, the Association of Air Pollution Control Agencies (AAPCA) held its 2019 Fall Business Meeting in Raleigh, North Carolina.
-The Association’s largest attended meeting, AAPCA welcomed more 160 attendees from nearly 30 state and local environmental agencies.
+The Association’s largest attended meeting, AAPCA welcomed more than 160 attendees from nearly 30 state and local environmental agencies.
 Participants also included senior officials from the U.S. Environmental Protection Agency’s (EPA) Offices of Air and Radiation, Administrator, Enforcement and Compliance Assurance, Research and Development, Inspector General, and several regional offices.

 AAPCA’s 2019-2020 Officers were elected by AAPCA’s Board of Directors, which includes senior air officials from 22 state environmental agencies, during the meeting.
 The Association is pleased to announce the following 2019-2020 Officers: